-Authentic strudel is made with strudel dough, a labor-intensive, paper-thin dough.
+Authentic strudel is made with strudel dough, a labor-intensive, dough made of paper-thin layers.
 To simplify things, we've used store-bought phyllo dough, which is widely available and relatively easy to work with.

-- 3 tablespoons unsalted butter cut into tablespoons
+- 3 tbsp unsalted butter cut into tablespoons

 - 1 cup fresh bread crumbs